A hidden seaside gem for families on the Red Sea

 Price: From $200USD per night for a superior room in low season’; $300USD+ family rooms.
 You can add breakfast, half board, full board.

-**Check lowest prices now using our favourite comparison tool Hotels Combined – we have seen much cheaper deals on here than the standard rates.**
+**Check lowest prices now using comparison tool Hotels Combined – we have seen much cheaper deals on here than the standard rates.**

-This post forms part of our Jordan series – sign up here to receive further news when we publish the next instalment – and don’t forget to check out some more of our pictures too on Instagram.
+This post forms part of our Jordan series – sign up here to receive further news when we publish more reviews – and don’t forget to check out some more of our pictures too on Instagram.